physimals/quantiphyse/doc/cest/clinical_tutorial.rst

   - ``Brain_mask.nii.gz``

 Load this data set via the ``File`` menu (or drag/drop), and his time select ``ROI`` as the data type.
-Once loaded, it will show up in the ``ROI`` dropdown under the viewing pane, and will also be visible as a red shaded region on the CEST data:
+Once loaded, it will show up in the ``ROI`` dropdown under the viewing pane, and will also be visible as a blue shaded region on the CEST data:

 .. image:: /screenshots/cest/clinical_roi.png